-A New Years Eve late night party buffet for adults is just what your guests will need to continue the celebration.
+A New Years Eve party buffet for adults is just what your guests will need to continue the celebration.
 The theme is a breakfast style appetizer buffet to celebrate the fact that it’s after midnight.
 See these fun party food ideas here.

 It’s not too early to start thinking about New Years Eve parties!
 After all these years it’s still one of my favorite nights to get together with friends and celebrate a new beginning.
 In fact, 2016 has been quite a trying year, so I’m optimistic and ready for a fabulous 2017!